OpenGammaProject/Open-Gamma-Detector/README.md

 # Open Gamma Detector

-**This is the latest hardware revision 3.0.
-For older revisions, please have a look at the [other branches](https://github.com/OpenGammaProject/Open-Gamma-Detector/branches).
+**This is hardware revision 3.x.
+For other revisions, please have a look at the [other branches](https://github.com/OpenGammaProject/Open-Gamma-Detector/branches).
 A comparison between the 2.x and 3.0 hardware can be found [here](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/log/217500-here-comes-30).**

 **This project is also on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer), where I post important project updates and other announcements!**